 - Can I review your Terms of Service?

-This document should be online and available to potential new clients for review when asked for.
-It should spell out everything you need to know about time frames, payments and processes so you know exactly what you are getting and what to expect.
+This document should be online and/or available to potential new clients for review when asked for.
+It should be provided before a single service is provide or a charge incurred.
+Whether it be a contract or a simple TOS, this document should spell out everything you need to know about time frames, payments and processes so you know exactly what you are paying for and what to expect.
 Any questions after your review need to be answered to your satisfaction — or move on.

 - What type of business and SEO support will you offer during the development process?

 There are WordPress Developers and WordPress Consultants.
 Two different types of service are offered by the two.
-Those who help create your custom site design while in “tell-and-do” mode without offering tips, coaching and guidance on issues that can determine your site’s usability and effectiveness are developers — not consultants.
+Those who help create your custom site design with the back-end code are developers.
+Developers generally do not offer coaching and guidance on your site’s content, SEO considerations and overall effectiveness based on your stated goals.
+That’s what a consultant offers.
 You need to understand this important distinction so that you can set your expectations accordingly.

 - What level of personalized WordPress training will you provide?

 Will your WordPress Consultant take the time to guide you on how to best use your new site’s features and functionality?
+Do they offer training of any sort?
 If this level of support is important to you, don’t settle until you find the individual that meets your needs.

 - How do you handle post-launch support when WordPress, themes and plugins update?

-WordPress is constantly being upgraded and tweaked both for functionality, ease of use and security reasons.
+WordPress is constantly being upgraded and tweaked both for functionality, ease of use and security hardening.
 What happens when WordPress, themes or plugins update?
-Do they update the custom theme they created for you proactively when a WordPress update necessitates they do so?
+What about your theme updates?
+Do they offer maintenance and optimization services so that when a WordPress update drops you are covered?
 Are there fees involved?
-You need to seek out a WordPress Consultant who can guide you on what needs to be considered when updates occur so your site remains up-to-date and functional.
+And if so what services are actually performed?
+You need to seek out a WordPress Consultant who can guide you on what needs to be considered when updates occur so your site remains up-to-date, functional and more importantly secure!

-By taking the time to carefully review a potential WordPress Consultant’s Web site combined with asking the questions above, you can ensure you know what you are getting for your hard earned dollars.
+By taking the time to carefully review a potential WordPress Consultant’s website combined with asking the questions above, you can determine if a consultant is the right fit — for you.